-Case Study: Large Manufacturer Boosts Production by $500k with AIC
+Case Study: Philip Morris Boosts Production by $500k with AIC

 “AIC gives our technicians a graphical environment to find parts information and optimize our Work Order process.
 In the end, it reduced our production downtime by 2 hours a month, saving us nearly $500k of lost output in the first year alone.
 We’ve also found a drastic improvement in our Reliability planning and a 10% reduction in MRO spares.”

-In this article, you will read how a large American manufacturer, which we’ll call “ACME Co.”, boosted production output by $500k in a calendar year by reducing the downtime of their equipment and improving reliability programs with AIC.
+In this article, you will read how Philip Morris (PMUSA), the largest tobacco producer in North America, boosted production output by $500k in a calendar year by reducing the downtime of their equipment and improving reliability programs with AIC.

 Life Before AIC